chesslablab/spablab/README.md

 ### 3. To Dos

+> **Side Note**: There are a few todos still to be finished.
+Contributions are welcome!

 1. `php/PgnChessGame.php` is only responding with `true` or `false` depending on whether or not a PGN move is valid, but it has to respond with `check` and `checkmate` too.

-The GUI should be improved a little bit more (with colors or messages) accordingly.
+2. The GUI should be improved a little bit more (with colors or messages) accordingly.

-2. `php/PgnChessGame.php` works in single-player mode only at this moment.
+3. `php/PgnChessGame.php` works in single-player mode only at this moment.

-3. Review the pawn promotion.
+4. Review the pawn promotion.

+5. Review and update the tests.

 ### 4. License